megastep/makeself/README.md

 `my-self-extracting-script.sh --fooBarFileParameter foo.bar`

+## Building and Testing

+Clone the git repo and execute `git submodule update --init --recursive` to obtain all submodules.

+To make a release: `make`
+To run all tests: `make test`

 ## Maven Usage

 Makeself is now supported by the following maven plugin [makeself-maven-plugin](https://github.com/hazendaz/makeself-maven-plugin).
 Please refer to project for usage and report any bugs in regards to maven plugin on that project.